coinbump/PhaseJumpPro/CodeStyle.md

 ## Getters and Setters

-For convenience, don't use Get for getters, unless the type that the getter function would return matches the name of the function.
+For convenience, don't use `Get` as a prefix for getters, unless the type that the getter function would return matches the name of the function.

 Correct: